compas-dev/compas_libigl/README.md

 ### Compile
-#### Notice
 Before using cmake to compile the file, make sure followings are correct

 * cmake version >= 3.12
-* confirm you anaconda python location by typing `which python` in terminal
+* confirm your anaconda python location by typing `which python` in terminal
-* change the `PYTHON_EXECUTABLE` as well as `PYBIND11_PYTHON_VERSION` in `CMakeLists.txt` if it does not match your system settings.
+* change the `PYTHON_EXECUTABLE` as well as `PYBIND11_PYTHON_VERSION` in `compas_libigl/CMakeLists.txt` if it does not match your system settings.

-in terminal
+In terminal

 * `mkdir build`
 * `cd build`
 * `cmake -DCMAKE_BUILD_TYPE=Release ..`
 * `make -j 4`

-if you have error when use `make`, please do `cmake -DCMAKE_BUILD_TYPE=Release ..` again.
-It is because the first `cmake` time libigl has to download external library.
-Then in the second `cmake` time, libigl is able to find them.

 ### Run
-since every thing will copy to `lib/*`, just go to `lib/triangulation` for example and type `python triangulation.py` in terminal.
-The program should run without throwing error into the screen.
+To find the compiled library, please go to `compas_libigl/lib`.
+Taking `igl::triangulation` as an example, to run it just type `python lib/triangualtion/triangulation.py` in terminal.
+The program should run correctly without throwing error.

 ## Example Gallery
 ### Example 1: `igl::planarize_quad_mesh`